drewgreenwald/fuzzy-ctph-cpp/README.md

 - `--threshold N` — only group files with ≥ N% similarity (default: 50)
 - `--csv output.csv` — also write results to a CSV with columns `file,cluster_id,hash`

+Linux Users: If you get a "shared library" error, install the TBB library using: sudo apt update && sudo apt install libtbb-dev

 ### Library API